ish-xyz/myStartup/README.md

-This repository simulates an imaginary startup platform, fully based on Kubernetes and cloud-native applications.
+This repository simulates an imaginary startup's platform, fully based on Kubernetes and cloud-native applications.

-The porpuse of this repository is to provide a guideline to whoever is starting to build their own platform and wants some suggestion.
+The porpuse of this repository is to provide a guideline to whoever is starting to build their own platform and wants to get started on Kubernete.

+What is shown here is obviously not *the only* way to implement your platform.
+Albeit, I do think that as a general approach the methodologies and tools implemented here, are a good start.

 ### Assumptions